amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 <BR><BR>

-So, what is a multionmial model?
+So, what is a <b>multionmial model</b>?

-From <a href='http://en.wikipedia.org/wiki/Multinomial_logistic_regression' target='_blank'>Wiki</a>:
+From <a href='http://en.wikipedia.org/wiki/Multinomial_logistic_regression' target='_blank'>Wikipedia</a>:

-<i>Multinomial logistic regression is a simple extension of binary logistic regression that allows for more than two categories of the dependent or outcome variable.</i>
+<blockquote>Multinomial logistic regression is a simple extension of binary logistic regression that allows for more than two categories of the dependent or outcome variable.</blockquote>

 And from the ``multinom`` {nnet} help file: